 Excel is a tool that can be used to do various programming tasks.
 It is not appropriate for all engineering analysis requirements, but due to its prevalence, knowing how to use Excel is an essential skill for 21st century engineers.
-Here are a few very basic things you should know.
-If you don't know these things, now is a good time to learn.
-Open Excel and start playing around with it.
-The following are difficult to appreciate through reading alone.
+This document presents a few very basic things you should know.
+The best way to learn is to open Excel and start playing around with it.